Campaign History of the 151e Régiment d'Infanterie - VIII

 In the Argonne - Part IV (4-17 July)

 4 July: The 2 Bat. and 3 Co. are relieved by 5 Bat/261 RI and move back to Florent, arriving at 0500 hrs.
 Lieut.-Colonel Moisson returns from furlough at 0500 hrs and retakes command of the regiment.
 The companies are reconstituted into one or two sections according to their remaining effective.
 Each battalion retains its autonomous companies while administratively forming two maneuver companies.
-A detachment of reinforcements of 334 troops coming from the 151 depot and arrives at Florent at 1400 hrs.
+A detachment of reinforcements of 334 troops coming from the 151 depot and arrives at Florent at 1400 hrs and is incorporated into the ranks.
 The detachment is comprised of:

 3 Sous-Lieutenants: Mèche, Bérail, Chedal-Bornu

 Moisson also orders the following reassignments in order to ensure the command of the companies:

 Sous-Lieut.
 Caurdeon of 8 Co. takes command of 1 Co.

 Sous-Lieut.
 Royer of 8 Co. takes command of 2 Co.